maxiamo/technewsproject/README.md

 # technewsproject
-To see a site itself, goto **https://maxiamo.github.io/technewsproject/**
+To see a site itself, go to **https://maxiamo.github.io/technewsproject/**